 Chemotherapy drugs generally work by interfering with cell division.
 Most chemotherapy drugs have the biggest impact on rapidly-dividing cells.
 While that includes the cancer cells, it also includes other rapidly dividing cells in the body.
 Because it works broadly, chemotherapy is not classified as targeted therapy.
 Chemotherapy can be considered for patients with Stage IV melanoma who are not appropriate candidates for immune-based therapy, BRAF/MEK-inhibitors, or clinical trials or for whom these other approaches have not been effective.
-The chemotherapeutic agents tested in melanoma that have the best evidence are combinations of carboplatin (PARAPLATIN®) and paclitaxel (TAXOL®) or single-agent temozolomide (TEMODAR®).
-Other agents that also may be considered for use include dacarbazine (DTIC-Dome®), albumin-bound paclitaxel (ABRAXANE®), or the combination of cisplatin/vinblastine/dacarbazine (CVD).
+The chemotherapeutic agents tested in melanoma that have the best evidence are combinations of carboplatin and paclitaxel or single-agent temozolomide.
+Other agents that also may be considered for use include dacarbazine (also known as DTIC), nanoparticle albumin-bound paclitaxel (ABRAXANE®), or the combination of cisplatin/vinblastine/dacarbazine (CVD).